MeiXuan123/FYP-Strategic-Analysis-Cafe/README.md

 Used *Tableau* storyboard to showcase our insights and visualisation.

 # Data Extraction
-Coded a web-scrapper using Python to extract food reviews.
+- Created a web-scrapper using Python to extract food reviews.
-Code can be found in **Web-Scrapper-Python-Code** folder Data extracted can be found in **Data_Extracted-ExcelFormat** folder
+- Code can be found in **Web-Scrapper-Python-Code** folder
+- Data extracted can be found in **Data_Extracted-ExcelFormat** folder

 # Documentation
 Reports and presenation slides can be found under **FYP-Documentation** folder